cern-eos/eos/doc/clicommands/recycle.rst

     configure the volume/inode keep ratio.
 E.g: 0.8 means files will only be recycled if more than 80% of the volume/inodes quota is used.
-The low watermark is by default 10% below the given ratio.
+The low watermark is by default 10% below the given ratio. recycle config --size <value>[K|M|G]
+    configure the quota for the maximum size of the recycle bin.
+    If no unit is set explicitly then we assume bytes. recycle config --inodes <value>[K|M|G]
+    configure the quota for the maximum number of inodes in the recycle bin.